Progestogen only Pill (POPs)

 What are the advantages of Slinda®?

-• It is very effective with correct use
+- It is highly effective with correct use

 What are the disadvantages of Slinda®?